HW1: Lexical Retrieval

 There are three ways to test your software.

-1. Download the test cases (zip or tgz) and evaluation software to your computer.
-Run the tests on your computer and check results locally.
+Run the tests on your computer and check results locally, using the files that were downloaded above (in the TEST_DIR directory).
 This is the fastest option.

 Mac, Linux and Windows executables are available.
 You can also download the trec_eval software from Github and compile your own.
 Run the command as shown below.